tempelaar-team/qclab-dev/docs/user_guide/quickstart/quickstart.rst

 Instantiating Simulation Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next, we instantiate a simulation object.
+Next, we instantiate a simulation object from `qc_lab.Simulation`.
 Each object has a set of default settings which can be accessed by calling `sim.default_settings`.
 Passing a dictionary to the simulation object when instantiating it will override the default settings.

 .. code-block:: python